What is HIV?

 What are the symptoms?

 This depends on which condition the person living with HIV develops.
-Most commonly the body is weakened by pneumonias, so becoming short of breath, coughing, developing a fever and losing weight is most common.
+Most commonly the body is weakened by pneumonias, so becoming short of breath, coughing, developing a fever and losing weight is most common way for a patient who has not been tested before to present to a doctor.

 How is it diagnosed?

-HIV is diagnosed with a simple blood test.
+HIV is diagnosed with a simple blood test, even with a small fingerprick test.

 AIDS hopefully isn’t a diagnosis that is made often as we are testing people early and treating HIV before people develop symptoms and get too unwell.
 We can prevent AIDS by testing and treating patients early.